kubrickfr/avsc-wiki/Benchmarks.md

 # Benchmarks

-Displayed rates were computed over 100000 records, taking the median of 10 runs.
+Displayed rates were computed over 100,000 records, taking the median of 10 runs.
 Percentages are relative to the fastest throughput for the schema. `-1` values indicate that the library doesn't support the schema.

 All benchmarks were run on a MacBook Air (1.7GHz processor).
-The code is available in the `benchmarks/` folder of the main `avsc` repository.
+The code is available in the `benchmarks` folder of the main `avsc` repository.

 ## Decoding